WPI-CS4341/CSP/README.md

 `python main.py <filename>`

 where `<filename>` is the filename of the input file.
 26 test input files and their expected outputs can be found in the `test` directory.
-Or, if you want to run every test at once, simply run:

-`<CHANGE-ME>`

 ## Under the Hood
 ### Search